data-analysis

 Which physical change shows up first - glass, junction box, or encapsulant?
 In most field data, the answer is the encapsulant.

-Degradation isn't uniform or caused by a single mechanism.
-Multiple physical processes operate simultaneously, each affecting different components:
+Degradation isn't caused by one mechanism.
+Several physical processes run at once, each hitting a different component:

-Encapsulant yellowing (UV-induced): The EVA (ethylene vinyl acetate) encapsulant that bonds cells to the front glass absorbs UV radiation over time, causing photo-oxidation and gradual yellowing.
-Yellowed EVA transmits less light to the cell surface.
-Field data from Arizona shows EVA browning causes 0.37 +/- 0.04% per year of short-circuit current loss in high-UV climates (Sinha et al., NREL/ASU, IEEE 2020).
-Premium panels now use POE (polyolefin elastomer) encapsulants that resist UV yellowing significantly better than EVA.
+Encapsulant yellowing (UV-induced): The EVA (ethylene vinyl acetate) that bonds cells to the front glass photo-oxidizes and yellows, transmitting less light.
+Arizona field data shows EVA browning causes 0.37 +/- 0.04% per year of short-circuit current loss in high-UV climates (Sinha et al., NREL/ASU, IEEE 2020).
+Premium panels now use POE (polyolefin elastomer) encapsulants that resist yellowing far better.

-Delamination: Moisture ingress can cause the EVA or backsheet to separate from the glass or cells.
-Delaminated areas create hot spots that accelerate further degradation.
-IEC 61215 damp-heat testing (85 degrees C, 85% relative humidity for 1,000 hours) screens for delamination risk before panels reach market.
+Delamination: Moisture ingress separates the EVA or backsheet from glass or cells, creating hot spots that accelerate decay.
+IEC 61215 damp-heat testing (85 degrees C, 85% relative humidity, 1,000 hours) screens for it before market.

-Potential Induced Degradation (PID): High DC voltage in long strings drives sodium ions from the glass into the cell surface, creating leakage currents that reduce power.
-PID can cause 5 - 30% power loss on affected panels within a few years (Fraunhofer ISE, 2022).
-PID-resistant panels (tested per IEC 62804) use UV-stable encapsulants and cell surface passivation to resist this mechanism.
+Potential Induced Degradation (PID): High DC voltage in long strings drives sodium ions from the glass into the cell, creating leakage currents.
+PID can cause 5 - 30% power loss within a few years (Fraunhofer ISE, 2022).
+PID-resistant panels tested per IEC 62804 resist it.

-Corrosion of cell contacts: Silver busbars and solder joints slowly oxidize at the cell edges, increasing series resistance.
-This mechanism operates on longer timescales (15 - 25+ years) and is more pronounced in coastal or high-humidity environments.
+Corrosion of cell contacts: Silver busbars and solder joints slowly oxidize at cell edges, raising series resistance - a longer-timescale mechanism (15 - 25+ years), worse in coastal or humid sites.

 To slow degradation from environmental exposure, proper covering and protection during maintenance periods makes a measurable difference - see our guide on covering solar panels for safe methods and material recommendations.